DNP Degree – Doctor of Nursing Practice Programs

 There are many reasons why students should attend an accredited program.
 Sometimes, it may require licensure or certification in a specific field.
 In other cases, it may be seen as a way to give students and employers confidence that the program meets high standards.
 In the case of nurses, to be eligible to sit for the NCLEX exam, which is needed for nurse licensure in all 50 states, one must graduate from a programmatically accredited nursing program.

 Another critical factor to consider when researching online programs is state authorization status.
-Students pursuing online degrees that require licensing from state governing boards, such as nursing, must explore a program’s NC-SARA status.
-For example, a student who lives and plans to work as a nurse in a specific state must check to see if an educational program offered by a school outside their state of residence is compatible with the state board of nursing licensing requirements.
+Students pursuing online degrees that require licensing from state governing boards, such as nursing, should verify a program’s authorization through the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+For example, a student who lives and plans to work as a nurse in a specific state must check to see if an educational program offered out of state is NC-SARA authorized.
+This confirms whether a program is compatible with the state board of nursing licensing requirements.

 Typical Admissions Requirements for DNP Degrees